LILO-THINK/Blog/_posts/2017-06-01-ludocity-collaboratie-studio-open-public.md

 date: 2017-06-01
 author: lina
 ---
-## LudoCity - A Collaborative Studio Open to the Public

 This project was delivered with the partnership of Amanda Almeida, Giovanna Casimiro, Washie Pichinin, Anielle Guedes, Fernanda Tosta e Garoa Hacker Clube 🫀